hankbao/libreboot/docs/archive_old.md

 -   Split resources/libreboot/patch/gitdiff into separate patch files (getcb script updated to accomodate this change).
 -   Re-added .git files to bucts
--   Fixed the oversight where macbook21\_firstflash wasn\'t included in
+-   Fixed the oversight where macbook21\_firstflash wasn't included in binary archives
-    binary archives
 -   Release archives are now compressed using .tar.xz for better compression